golioth/samples/weather-sensor/README.rst

    [00:04:40.939,880] <inf> golioth_bme380: temp: 27.750000; press: 98.283949; humidity: 30.223632
    [00:04:45.941,589] <inf> golioth_bme380: temp: 27.750000; press: 98.283781; humidity: 30.223632
    [00:04:50.943,267] <inf> golioth_bme380: temp: 27.750000; press: 98.283558; humidity: 30.223632

+TODO
+****
+- Add mcumgr support to this repo, since it is no longer supported in the Golioth Zephyr SDK after v0.1.0.
+That would allow this sample to stay up to date with the SDK, and not be stuck on v0.1.0.

 .. _Datacake/Golioth integration: https://docs.golioth.io/cloud/output-streams/datacake
 .. _Datacake guide: https://docs.datacake.de/integrations/golioth